On the Quantum K-theory of Quiver Varieties at Roots of Unity: -Curvature and Frobenius

 \section{$p$-Curvature and Frobenius}

-In this section we discuss reduction of the isospectrality Theorem \ref{Th:Isopectral} to a field of finite characteristic.
-First, we recall that over $\mathbb{C}$ the cohomological limit $q$-difference equation gives the quantum differential equation.
-Second, we consider this limit over $\mathbb{Q}_p$ and then reduce it to the finite field $\mathbb{F}_p$.
+In this final section, we discuss a reduction of the isospectrality Theorem \ref{Th:Isopectral} to a field of finite characteristic.
+First, we recall that over $\mathbb{C}$ in the cohomological limit a $q$-difference equation gives rise to a quantum differential equation.
+Second, we consider a similar construction over $p$-adic numbers $\mathbb{Q}_p$ and then reduce it to the finite field $\mathbb{F}_p$.